Chiark-Collective/covertreex/docs/CLI.md

 - By default, runs emit JSONL telemetry containing traversal/conflict timings, scope budgets, kernel vs. whitened counters, MIS iterations, and RSS deltas.
 Set `--log-file` to control the destination or `--no-log-file` to disable.
 - Residual runs can additionally emit per-level scope caps (`--residual-scope-cap-output`) and gate lookup profiles (`--residual-gate-profile-log`).
 - The helper `cli.queries.telemetry.initialise_cli_telemetry()` centralises log writer initialisation so the CLI and any future tools share the same behaviour.
+The Typer subcommand `pcct telemetry render LOG.jsonl --format md|csv|json --show fields` renders the resulting JSONL in human-friendly formats.
 - `python -m cli.pcct telemetry render ...` turns the JSONL stream into JSON/Markdown/CSV summaries (see `docs/telemetry.md` for schema details and sample output).

 Refer to the JSONL schema in `covertreex/telemetry/schemas.py` for column definitions.
 For a tour of the knobs and when to enable them, see `docs/RESIDUAL_REGRESSION_20251112.md`.

+### Legacy compatibility & migration

+`python -m cli.pcct legacy-query` exists for one release and simply re-exports the old Typer app so existing scripts can bridge to the profile-first workflow.
+It emits a warning describing how to switch to `pcct query`.
+See `docs/migrations/runtime_v_next.md` for a step-by-step migration checklist covering flag/ENV replacements, profile selection, override syntax, and telemetry rendering.